sci-comp/SceneBuilder/README.md

 Continuing with the furniture example, we assume in this section that you have already added "Furniture" to collection names, and have created an empty "Furniture" folder,

 1. Create a `PackedScene` that we will use as an item to place.
-For this example, I will assume that you already have "Chair.glb" or "Chair.tscn" somewhere in your project files.
+For this example, I will assume that you already have "Chair.glb," "Chair.tscn," or other relevant PackedScene somewhere in your project files.
 It doesn't matter where your chair scene is located in FileSystem.

-Note that the scene builder dock will only work with files ending in .glb or .tscn.

 Also note that the root node of imported scenes must derive from Node3D.